microsoft/WebTemplateStudio/docs/generated-apps/services/azure-appservice.md

 *Azure App Service* is an HTTP-based service for hosting web applications, REST APIs, and mobile backends.
 You can develop in your favorite language, be it .NET, .NET Core, Java, Ruby, Node.js, PHP, or Python.
 Applications run and scale with ease on both Windows and Linux-based environments.
 For more info about *Azure App Service* click [here](https://docs.microsoft.com/azure/app-service/overview).

-Web Template Studio offers you the functionality to create and deploy your application to *Azure App Service* from the wizard quickly and easly.
+*Web Template Studio* offers you the functionality to create and deploy your application to *Azure App Service* from the wizard quickly and easly.

 ## Getting started

-To create an *Azure App Service* using Web Template Studio:
+To create an *Azure App Service* using *Web Template Studio*:

 Navigate to the "**Add Optional Cloud Services**" step.
 Click the "**Add to my project**" button in the **App Service card**.